Kolawole-Ikeoluwa-Joshua/TicketZen/documentation/10-payment-services.md

 Use stripe fake token `tok_visa` for stripe accounts in test mode when making the api request <br>
 to the payments route with postman.

+### Realistic Test Implementation

+Instead of creating an automated test that uses a mocked stripe client, we can allow our automated test <br>
+to contact the stripe API directly.

+Note: Store your stripe API key in an environment variable